A Guide to Soft Skills (With Examples)

 4. Look for resources to help you learn

-There are many resources available to help you improve your soft skills like books, podcasts, online classes and workshops.
-Some of these options require payment, but many are free of charge and you can access them at any time.
+Many resources are available to help you improve your soft skills like books, podcasts, online classes and workshops.
+Some of these options require payment, but many are free, and you can access them anytime.
 You may wish to explore various types of resources so you can find out which means are most suitable to your learning style.

 Highlighting your soft skills during the job search